The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/BuildWithDocker.md

 The following instructions build the docker image with a parameterized OS in two stages.
 These are for CI and developers that wish to use an OS other than CentOS 7; regular users should use the steps from previous sections.
-Dev stage for installing all the dependencies and packages that are needed to run OpenROAD and OpenROAD Flow Scripts.
-The build stage actually builds all of the binaries needed to run flow (i.e., `openroad` and `yosys`).
+The dev stage installs all dependencies and packages required to run OpenROAD and OpenROAD Flow Scripts.
+The build stage generates all binaries needed to run the flow (i.e., `openroad` and `yosys`).

 ``` shell
 git clone --recursive https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts